GROWING TOURISM THROUGH CO-INVESTMENT

 Timing & Intake Process

-Applications for the Intake 2 Opportunities of our 2025/26 Partnership Funding Program will be accepted from June 16 through October 31, 2025, or until our funding capacity has been met.
+Applications for the Intake 1 Opportunities of our 2026/27 Partnership Funding Program will be accepted from March 19 through April 10, 2026 for marketing partnerships, and until our funding capacity has been met for product & experience development, and certification support partnerships.

 All applicants must read the details, structure and instructions of the opportunity they wish to apply for fully as they each differ across each option.
 All interested partners must submit their applications using the designated online form provided for each program and the relevant RTO3 team member will be in contact within two weeks.